Companhia União Fabril: History

+The original Companhia União Fabril was founded in 1865.
+In 1898, under the businessman Alfredo da Silva, it was merged with the Companhia Aliança Fabril (founded in 1880) to create the CUF.
+CUF benefited greatly from the Portuguese colonial empire from its early years on.
+Its soaps contained vegetable oils from Guinea and Angola.

-The company was founded by Alfredo da Silva in 1871 and managed by his descendants, including José Manuel de Mello, as a family-run business conglomerate.
-CUF was one of the largest and most diversified Portuguese corporations from the 1930s until 1974.
+CUF was managed by da Silva's descendants, including José Manuel de Mello, as a family-run business conglomerate.
+It was one of the largest and most diversified Portuguese corporations from the 1930s until 1974.
 The company grew and developed as a large conglomerate enforcing a business model with similarities to South Korean chaebols and Japanese keiretsus and zaibatsus.
 With its core businesses (cement, chemicals, petrochemicals, agrochemicals, textiles, beer, beverages, metallurgy, naval construction, electrical equipment, oilseeds, insurance, banking, wood pulp, tourism, mining, etc.) and corporate headquarters located in mainland Portugal, but also with branches, plants and several developing business projects all around the Portuguese Empire, specially in the Portuguese territories of Angola and Mozambique, CUF was for many years the largest employer and exporter of Portugal.
 It grew so large that it reached 30 kilometers of private railway lines in Portugal.

+Throughout the First Republic and the Estado Novo regime, CUF maintained an "oligopoly" in Portuguese Guinea.
+Writing in 1962, Perry Anderson described CUF as the "archetype of the Portuguese cartels".
+He further stated that "[t]hrough its subsidiary, Gouveia, CUF all but owns Portuguese Guinea: it has a monopoly of all wholesale and retail commerce, the rice and peanut industries, and all transport."
+On 3 August 1959, the PIDE massacred at least 25 workers who were striking against low wages and poor working conditions at Gouveia's Port of Bissau docks, in what would become known as the Pidjiguiti massacre.
+Aside from its role in Portuguese Guinea, CUF was also predominant in the other African colonies.
+It was responsible for imports and exports, naval construction, plantations and insurance.
+In the 1960s, most of its colonial profits originated from Angolan cotton, leather and sisal.